 Accepted applicants will be required to pay a $1,000. non-refundable deposit at the time of acceptance.
 Applicants will be notified of the due date upon receipt of the admissions letter.
 The deposit will be credited towards your tuition.

-Classes are Monday- Friday, 8:00 am -4:00 pm.
-Students are not able to work during the program.
+Students are NOT allowed to work during the program.

 At this time, Federal Loans are not available.
 Larkin U Financial Services will assist students with applying for private student loans.
 A listing of private loan vendors is located on the Financial Services web page.
 Please note, private student loans approval is largely based on credit score.
 Apply early in case you need to address credit score.